 Visual and Media Arts, Emerson College

 On April 17, 2011, the world lost one of its bright lights.
 Justin Amorratanasuchad died in a tragic accident in Boston, while doing what he loved most: telling a story through film.
-Justin was a student in the film program Emerson College at the time.
+At the time, Justin was a student in the film program at Emerson College.

 To honor the creative energy Justin brought to the world, his family and friends have established a scholarship fund for advanced studies in film and television.
 It will provide assistance to graduates of Puget Sound area high school video production programs who have the talent but need financial assistance to pursue their dreams, like Justin.
 Contributions to the fund may be made at the Alliance for Education site.